Peace and Friendship Park

 Parks & Recreation is hosting a public engagement program to understand the overall themes and directions that are important to guide park improvements.
 Two phases are planned and will be hosted on Shape Your City (SYC) Halifax.

-Park planning themes will be presented to determine agreement and alignment with community values and interest.
-Specific questions will gauge the public’s preference for how the park landscape should be finished.
+Park planning themes were presented to determine agreement and alignment with community values and interest.
+Specific questions were asked to gauge the public’s preference for how the park landscape should be finished.

 Frequently asked questions: